-- (iii) Other reserves comprise the following: - (1) Reserve arising from the group reorganisation in 2011: China Tianrui Group Cement Company Limited (the "Company") was incorporated on 7 February 2011 and became the ultimate holding company of Zhong Yuan Cement Company Limited, China Tianrui (Hong Kong) Company Limited, and Tianrui Cement and its subsidiaries (collectively referred to as the "Group") on 8 April 2011.
+(iii) Other reserves comprise the following:

+- (1) Reserve arising from the group reorganisation in 2011: China Tianrui Group Cement Company Limited (the "Company") was incorporated on 7 February 2011 and became the ultimate holding company of Zhong Yuan Cement Company Limited, China Tianrui (Hong Kong) Company Limited, and Tianrui Cement and its subsidiaries (collectively referred to as the "Group") on 8 April 2011.
 On 2 April 2011, 474,526 ordinary shares of the Company (the "Shares") were allotted and issued to Yu Kuo Company Limited.
-As part of the group reorganisation, Yu Kuo Company Limited applied a bridging loan in the net amount of US Dollar87,433,333 (equal to approximately RMB565,516,000) to pay up the Shares.
-The amount of US Dollar87,433,333 in excess of the par value of 474,526 shares was recognised in the share premium account, and the resulting difference between the paid-in capital of Tianrui Cement amounting to RMB1,397,135,000 after deducting the nominal value of the Shares issued to Yu Kuo Company Limited and the share premium amounting to RMB831,615,000 was recognised in other reserves; - (2) Deemed contribution from Tianrui Group Company Limited ("Tianrui Group") of RMB229,240,000 recognised in 2015; - (3) Fair value of financial guarantee contracts at initial recognition provided to Tianrui Group and its subsidiaries debited to other reserves totaling RMB44,572,000 up to 31 December 2018 (2017: RMB43,812,000); and - (4) The difference between the consideration of the acquisitions of non-controlling interests and the carrying amounts of non-controlling interests and relevant reserves totaling RMB16,906,000 credited to other reserves up to 31 December 2018 (2017: RMB16,906,000). - (iv) The revaluation reserve represents the revaluation surplus of previously held interests in associates of Tianrui Cement recognised directly in equity when Tianrui Cement acquired additional interests in those entities and obtained control.
+As part of the group reorganisation, Yu Kuo Company Limited applied a bridging loan in the net amount of US\$87,433,333 (equal to approximately RMB565,516,000) to pay up the Shares.
+The amount of US\$87,433,333 in excess of the par value of 474,526 shares was recognised in the share premium account, and the resulting difference between the paid-in capital of Tianrui Cement amounting to RMB1,397,135,000 after deducting the nominal value of the Shares issued to Yu Kuo Company Limited and the share premium amounting to RMB831,615,000 was recognised in other reserves; - (2) Deemed contribution from Tianrui Group Company Limited ("Tianrui Group") of RMB229,240,000 recognised in 2015; - (3) Fair value of financial guarantee contracts at initial recognition provided to Tianrui Group and its subsidiaries debited to other reserves totaling RMB44,572,000 up to 31 December 2019 (2018: RMB44,572,000); - (4) The difference between the consideration of the acquisitions of non-controlling interests and the carrying amounts of non-controlling interests and relevant reserves totaling RMB16,906,000 credited to other reserves up to 31 December 2019 (2018: RMB16,906,000); and - (5) Safety fund appropriation of RMB2,466,000 (2018: Nil). - (iv) The revaluation reserve represents the revaluation surplus of previously held interests in associates of Tianrui Cement recognised directly in equity when Tianrui Cement acquired additional interests in those entities and obtained control.